 Book Alone Time (Open Office Scenario)

-Having worked in a open space environment for the past couple of years, I have to say I agree with a article I read recently on how such an can actually decrease your productivity without proper culture in place.
+Having worked in an open space environment for the past couple of years, I have to say I agree with an article I read recently on how such an can actually decrease your productivity without proper culture in place.

-To make up for the decrease in productivity I tend to book an conference room once a day, preferably a non fishbowl one and focus on the tasks that require high levels of concentration.
+To make up for the decrease in productivity I tend to book a conference room once a day, preferably a non-fishbowl looking one and focus on the tasks that require high levels of concentration.

 Clean up Email & Embrace Filters